CrawlScript/tf_geometric/README.md

 # tf_geometric

-Efficient and Friendly Graph Neural Network Library for TensorFlow 1.x and 2.x.
+Efficient and Friendly Graph Neural Network (GNN) Library for TensorFlow 1.x and 2.x.

 Inspired by __rusty1s/pytorch_geometric__, we build a GNN library for TensorFlow.